Interstate 495 Delaware

 Named the Vietnam Veterans Memorial Highway, Interstate 495 forms an eastern bypass of Wilmington.
-The six lane freeway also serves freight traffic to the Port of Wilmington and industrial areas in east Wilmington and Edgemoor.
-Commuter interests to Wilmington use I-495 as well from I-95 into south Wilmington and between 12th Street and Claymont.
+The six lane freeway also serves freight traffic to the Port of Wilmington and industrial areas at Cherry Island and the 11th Street Bridge community in Wilmington and Edgemoor.
+I-495 also serves commuter interests from I-95 into south Wilmington and between 12th Street and Claymont.
 Implemented in 2004, variable speed limits are used along the route.

-Opened to traffic in 1978, Interstate 495 was renumbered as the mainline for Interstate 95 in 1979 while the former route through Wilmington was changed to I-895.
+Opened to traffic in 1978, Interstate 495 was renumbered as the mainline for I-95 in 1979 while the former route through Wilmington was changed to I-895.
 This designation switch coincided with major reconstruction along the Wilmington Viaduct and Adams-Jackson Freeway sections of I-95.
-AASHTO approved the renumbering of I-495 to I-95 on June 26, 1979 and the renumbering back to I-495 on November 14, 1980.
+The American Association of State Highway and Transportation Officials (AASHTO) approved the renumbering of I-495 to I-95 on June 26, 1979 and the renumbering back to I-495 on November 14, 1980.

-Premature cracking, due to incompatible types of cement and stone used in the mid-1970s, was discovered in the concrete surface of Interstate 495.
-This resulted in a federally subsidized $15.5-million repair contract awarded to Cherry Hill Construction Co.
-Work began in early April 1992 along a 6.4-mile stretch of northbound lanes between the Edgemoor interchange and I-95 at the Pennsylvania state line.
+Premature cracking, due to incompatible types of cement and stone used in the mid 1970s, was discovered in the concrete surface of Interstate 495.
+This resulted in a federally subsidized $15.5 million repair contract awarded to Cherry Hill Construction Co.
+Work began in early April 1992 along a 6.4 mile long stretch of northbound lanes between the Edgemoor interchange and I-95 at the Pennsylvania state line.
 Contractor delays, ranging from equipment problems, bad weather and other issues, arose and pushed back the shift of work to the southbound lanes from July 1992 to October 10, 1992, while a single lane of traffic operated in each direction.
 Work was to wrap up by early November 1992, but instead continued through 1993, with all three southbound lanes reopened May 22, 1993.
-A $5,000-per-day penalty was accessed to the contractor beyond the original completion date.1,2,3
+A $5,000 per day penalty was accessed to the contractor beyond the original completion date.1,2,3

 Subsequent resurfacing work along Interstate 495 followed along the remainder of the freeway leading south to I-95 near Newport.
 That work ran through 1994 to July 1995.4

 The Wilmington bypass originally included four interchanges.
-They were located at U.S. 13 (Dupont Highway), Delaware 9A (Terminal Avenue), 12th Street and U.S. 13 (Philadelphia Pike).
+They were located at U.S. 13 (Dupont Highway), SR 9A (Terminal Avenue), 12th Street and U.S. 13 (Philadelphia Pike).
 The Edgemoor interchange was planned in 1985 and completed by 1989.
-The new ramps linked I-495 with U.S. 13 (Governor Printz Boulevard) and Delaware 3 (Edgemoor Road) in an industrial area along the Delaware River.
+The new ramps linked I-495 with U.S. 13 (Governor Printz Boulevard) and SR 3 (Edgemoor Road) in an industrial area along the Delaware River.

 Interstate 95 between U.S. 202 (Concord Pike) and I-495 at Claymont underwent major reconstruction in 2000.
 Opened to traffic in 1968, the original concrete deteriorated throughout the 1990s, leading to the six-month project.
 While underway, one direction of I-95 was shut down for a three month period so that crews could rubblize the existing concrete and overlay it with a new type of asphalt material.
 Through traffic was diverted onto I-495.
 As a result, Interstate 495 improvements included expansion of the northern and southern interchange lanes available to and from I-95 and new access from I-495 south to U.S. 13 north and from U.S. 13 south to I-495 north at Exit 1.
 This work was completed in June 2000.
 Signs at the south end of I-495 were also replaced and reassurance shields were installed all along Interstate 495.
 The was significant because very few markers were posted for I-495 along the mainline prior to 2000.

-Preceding the I-95 reconstruction, a late 1999 proposal advocated renumbering Interstate 495 as Interstate 95.
+Preceding the I-95 reconstruction, a late 1999 proposal advocated renumbering I-495 as Interstate 95.
 The plan outlined renumbering I-95 through Wilmington as either Business Loop I-95 or Interstate 195.
 It never came to fruition due to objections from Wilmington city leaders on losing I-95.

-Three lanes of Interstate 95 advance south from the Blueball Avenue overpass toward the wye interchange (Exit 11) with I-495.
+Three lanes advance south on I-95 from the Blueball Avenue overpass toward the wye interchange (Exit 11) with I-495.
 The “City/Port of” overlay on the sign was added for the I-95 reconstruction project in 2000.
-When Interstate 95 southbound was closed, all traffic was redirected along I-495, including traffic destined for the city of Wilmington.
-Photo taken 10/05/14.
+When I-95 southbound was closed, all traffic was redirected along I-495, including traffic destined for the city of Wilmington.
+12/20/22

-A second diagrammatic overhead precedes the partition of Interstates 95 and 495 at the Delaware state line.
-Local and Thru Traffic overlays here remained from the 2000 reconstruction of I-95 between I-495 and U.S. 202.
-I-495 carries the bulk of traffic headed south to Baltimore with six overall lanes while I-95 reduces to four lanes through the Brandywine Hundred communities leading into Wilmington.
-Photo taken 12/21/16.
+A second diagrammatic overhead precedes the partition of I-95/495 at the Delaware state line.
+Local and Thru Traffic overlays here remained from the 2000 reconstruction of I-95 between I-495 and U.S. 202 at Wilmington.
+I-495 carries the bulk of traffic headed south to Baltimore with six overall lanes while I-95 reduces to four lanes through the Brandywine Hundred community.
+12/20/22

 South End – Newport, Delaware